 Climate change confronts us with a strange paradox.
-On the one hand, we currently have analytic and predictive knowledge that enable us to foresee, prevent, mitigate and adapt to aspects of climate change that were not possible in earlier times.
-On the other hand, we are still confronted with a number of epistemic uncertainties that combine to put constraints on our ability to exactly predict when and where which effects of climate change will emerge.
+On the one hand, we currently have analytic and predictive knowledge that enables us to foresee, prevent, mitigate and adapt to aspects of climate change that were not possible in earlier times.
+On the other hand, we are still confronted with a number of uncertainties in our scientific knowledge base that combine to put constraints on our ability to exactly predict when and where and with what intensity which effects of climate change will emerge.
 The sources of these uncertainties include:

 - 1. Incomplete factual data on aspects of climate change (i.e. uncertainties caused by observation gaps). - 2.
-Limitations in science (i.e. uncertainties caused by the applicability, and predictive capacity of scientific models). - 3.
-The boundaries of our conceptual schemes; (i.e. uncertainties caused by the nature and scope of current theoretical frameworks available to understand global climate change). - 4.
+Limitations in science (i.e. uncertainties caused by the applicability, and predictive capacity of scientific models).

+- 3. The boundaries of our conceptual schemes; (i.e. uncertainties caused by the nature, assumptions and scope of current theoretical frameworks available to understand global climate change). - 4.
 Epistemological constraints (i.e. uncertainties caused by the methodologies typically followed by natural science that commonly exclude the human dimensions of climate change).

-In the sub-sections below a thumbnail sketch of the first two of these sources will be given - with a view to demonstrating that the uncertainties that they give rise to are already in themselves ethical challenges.
+The sub-sections below give a thumbnail sketch of the first two of these sources - with a view to demonstrating that the uncertainties that they give rise to, are already in themselves ethical challenges.